jacksight/xina520_official_jailbreak/FIXES.md

 - Update TrollStore through the app: Open TrollStore → Tap "Update TrollStore to x.x.x"
 - Update TrollStore through the .tar files [here](https://github.com/opa334/TrollStore/releases)

-# Using XinaA15 1.1.5, the 35 packages won't all update, what do I do?
+# Using XinaA15 1.1.5 (or above), the 35 packages won't all update, what do I do?
 - Don't update any of these packages when using version 1.1.5.
 - If you upgraded some of them already, fix that by: Reboot → Open XinaA15 → Enable `Reinstall the jailbreak environment` → Tap `openJailbreak`